Snowboarding in Tignes, French Alps

 We spent five days over the Christmas holidays in a small alpine village named Tignes-les-Brevières.
 Tignes-les-Brevières is surrounded by trees because it sits at a lower altitude than the other villages that make up the Tignes Ski Resort.
 The alpine villages are connected by a network of chairlifts and gondolas, making it fairly easy to get around (assuming you’ve got your ski’s or snowboard).

-Below are some photos from our action-packed ski trip to the French Alps.
+Here are a few photos from our action-packed ski trip to the French Alps.

 Riding the chair lift from a high altitude village in Tignes (no trees in sight)